ArduPilot/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 Downloading logs via MAVLink
 ============================

-This method is available in AC3.2 (or higher).

--  Connect your vehicle to the mission planner using the micro USB cable
+-  Connect your vehicle to the ground station using the micro USB cable
 -  Open the Mission Planner's Flight Data screen
 -  On the bottom left, select the "DataFlash Logs" tab and push the "Download DataFlash Log Via Mavlink" button